Visaranai (Review): A candid depiction of a depraved institution

 Dark and disturbing

-I cannot remember the last time I could not get up after a movie.
-I was feeling as though I am being weighed down by something heavier than myself.
+I cannot recall the last time I couldn’t stand up after a movie.
+I felt as if I were being weighed down by something heavier than myself.
 Virtually everything about this movie took me by surprise.
-Visaranai is dark and disturbing.
-The movie gives you what it says.
-It’s nearly impossible to watch this without a hint of an emotion.
-The film certainly doesn’t shy away from the raw suffering and realism of the narrative with gruesome shots of brutal interrogation.
+“Visaranai” is dark and disturbing.
+The movie delivers on its promises.
+It’s nearly impossible to watch this without a hint of emotion.
+The film certainly doesn’t shy away from the raw suffering and realism of the narrative, with gruesome shots of brutal interrogation.
 I found it hard to watch at points, but I couldn’t turn my eyes away as it was devastatingly real.
 I was left speechless as the credits rolled.

 It’s one of the greatest cinematic achievements of our time.
-It’s as close to genius as you’ll get and one film you’ll talk about and think about for days.
-A candid depiction of a depraved institution.
-Visaranai will make you think, and think well.
+It’s as close to genius as you’ll get, and it’s one film you’ll talk about and think about for days.
+A candid depiction of a depraved institution, “Visaranai” will make you think, and think well.

 Share with: